RWS/studio-api-docs/apiconcepts/filetypesupport/enhance_plugin_introduction.md

-Introduction
+# Introduction
-===

-Apart from the classes that you implemented in the previous chapters there are other (optional) components that you may add to your file type plug-in in order to extend its functionality.
+In addition to the classes from the previous chapters, you can add optional components to extend your file type plug-in.

-Implementing Extended Functionality
---
+## Implement extended functionality

-The minimum requirement for a file type plug-in component is, of course, to read a file and convert it into a bilingual format (extraction) and to convert the target content back to the native file format (generation).
+At a minimum, a file type plug-in must read a file, convert it to a bilingual format for extraction, and convert the target content back to the native file format for generation.

-There are a number of features to add to your file type plug-in to either make life easier for translators by allowing them to quickly insert frequently used elements (QuickInsert).
-However, most importantly, your file type plug-in may require certain settings to meet the requirements of particular native file formats.
+You can also add features that make translation easier.
+For example, QuickInsert helps translators insert frequently used elements more quickly.
+Your plug-in may also need settings that support specific native file formats.

-For example, Microsoft PowerPoint documents can contain speaker notes, which may be translatable or not.
-This is why the standard PPT filter that is delivered with Var:ProductName implements a setting that allows you to decide on a case-by-case basis whether to expose speaker note content for translation or not.
-In the following chapters you will learn how to add such extended functionality to your file type plug-in.
+For example, Microsoft PowerPoint documents can contain speaker notes that may or may not require translation.
+For that reason, the standard PPT filter in Var:ProductName includes a setting that lets you decide whether to expose speaker note content for translation.
+The following chapters explain how to add this type of extended functionality to your file type plug-in.

 >[!NOTE]
 >